Is he using you or just cautious and slow to come around?

 He may also, and this can be very confusing, show deep levels of empathy at times — listening to your problems with a concerned expression or touching you with loving affection.
 This could be more related to his guilty feelings than to any real compassion for your person.
 Because, let's face it, if he had compassion for you, he'd release you to find real love.

-Release him like a balloon into the sky and watch where he gravitates.
-I know it's scary.
 I know how hard it can be to not control the situation and risk losing him.
 I've experienced full-blown panic attacks trying to let go of a toxic man.
 But I didn't die from them.
-Emotion won't kill you but the wrong man can ruin your life.
+Emotion won't kill you, but the wrong man can ruin your life.

 Let me also share some psychology with you.
 This guy is not who you worry about losing.
 Your panic and anxiety actually has nothing to do with him; it has to do with a person from your past, probably from your childhood, who abandoned you in some way.